Cranberry Pomegranate Baked Oatmeal

 - Sheet Pan Maple Roasted Vegetables

-- Fluffy Gingerbread Greek Yogurt Pancakes
+- Gingerbread Greek Yogurt Pancakes

-- Peppermint Oatmeal Raisin Cookies
+- Peppermint Oatmeal Cookies

 - Roasted Beets and Butternut Squash Salad

-This Cranberry Pomegranate Baked Oatmeal is bursting with flavor and the perfect way to use up those leftover cranberries.
+This Cranberry Pomegranate Oatmeal is bursting with flavor and the perfect way to use up those leftover cranberries.
 Or, it's a great make-ahead breakfast option for the holidays!

 Ingredients